Okay, I know I’m pushing this one.

 Horacio formed a small team of engineers to experiment with the autoclave and techniques in creating carbon fiber parts which they created a prototype based on the Lamborghini Countach called the Countach Evoluzione which shaved the total weight by a whopping 1/3 compare to a normal Countach.
 Despite presenting this new material’s potential, Lamborghini was still unconvinced and the project died off.

 Due to Lamborghini’s ignorance, they fell behind.
 In 1987, Ferrari created the F40 which was the first production car to have a full carbon fiber body and later in 1990's McLaren came out with the F1 which was the first production car to have carbon fiber chassis.
-Now fast forward to today where most modern supercars including Lamborghini’s most affordable supercar the Huracan feature carbon fiber elements.
+Now fast forward to today where most modern supercars including Lamborghini’s baby supercar the Huracan feature carbon fiber elements.

 When Horacio left the company in the 1990's, Horacio took the autoclave with him.
 That autoclave helped Horacio to produce his first car under his company, the Zonda.
 What’s even more amazing is to this day, that autoclave from the 80's is still in operation constantly on duty baking components for the Huayra range with another larger autoclave at Pagani’s factory in Modena, Italy.